Meera Jasmine: Malayalam

-Meera Jasmine made her debut in the Malayalam film Soothradharan.
-Her second film was Gramophone, directed by Kamal, in which she appeared alongside Navya Nair and Dileep.
+Following her Malayalam film debut in Soothradharan, Meera's second film was Gramophone, directed by Kamal, in which she appeared alongside Navya Nair and Dileep.
 Her role as a Jewish girl was appreciated by Malayalam critics.
 Her third film was Swapnakkoodu, a romantic comedy alongside Prithviraj Sukumaran, Kunchako Boban, Jayasurya, and Bhavana under director Kamal.
 Her performance was appreciated and the film was a high commercial success.
 Among the five main characters, the one who scored the most was again Meera.

 She rose to fame in Malayalam cinema with the film Kasthooriman directed by her mentor Lohithadas, where she played a happy go lucky yet emotionally complex character.
 She received her first Filmfare award for her performance in Kasthooriman.
 The film was a success at the box office, running for 100 days.
 The same year, she acted in T. V. Chandran's acclaimed Padam Onnu Oru Vilapam.
 She played a 15-year-old Muslim girl who was forced to marry an older man, for which she was awarded a State Award and the National Award in addition with several other awards.
 It was followed by her performance as Raziya in Perumazhakkalam alongside Kavya Madhavan.